 Dark fuel is symptomatic of poor quality and even though, in most cases, it can be used, fuel in this condition will provide poor combustion, filtration problems, and, eventually, engine component failure.

 “Dark fuel” is in general indicative of oxidation and that the process of fuel degradation is in a far advanced stage.
 Hazy fuel is indicative of water emulsified in the fuel.
 In general, dark hazy fuel will not directly damage your engine, but using sub-par fuel will eventually cause serious problems.
 However, it does indicate poor fuel quality which will definitely not provide you with peak engine performance, and further degradation is problematical.

 As long as fuel meets the (ASTM) specifications and engine manufacturer’ stated requirements, it will perform in your engine.
 Using fuel that is less than optimal quality negatively impacts engine efficiency and accelerates the process that degrades fuel injectors, causes fuel pump failure, and makes new engines old.

 Whether you have one diesel powered motor home, or are responsible for dozens, or even hundreds of diesel powered equipment, the need for a Fuel Management Program that addresses your specific needs is critical.
 Not only to the dependable operation of your enterprise, but also to it’s financial well-being.
-The implementation of the AXI Fuel Conditioning and Tank Cleaning Technology is the centerpiece of a program that eliminates these costly, wasteful, and environmentally unfriendly practices.
+Implementation of AXI Fuel Conditioning and Tank Cleaning Technology should be the centerpiece of a program that eliminates these costly, wasteful, and environmentally unfriendly practices.
 AXI equipment and systems will preserve fuel integrity almost indefinitely and can help you put in place good housekeeping measures along with a quality fuel-monitoring program.